NeedlessPage819/ShadowCursor/README.md

 ## Requirements

 - Windows 10/11
-- Python 3.6 or newer
+- Python 3.11 required for pybind11
 - Visual Studio 2019 or 2022 with C++ workload
 - vcpkg package manager